 School of Education, School of Engineering, Haas School of Business, College of Letters & Sciences, School of Public Health, School of Social Welfare and the Rausser College of Natural Resources

-Since our launch in July 2020, Berkeley Changemaker classes have enrolled ~4,400 undergraduates!
-That's approaching 15% of Berkeley's total undergraduate population.
+Since our launch in July 2020, Berkeley Changemaker classes have enrolled over 22% of lower-division undergraduates!

 ...I love the fact that changemakers do not need to be bounded by the area of their interest, be it public health, food activism, electronics, writing.
 All of us in our own respect and interest can make a difference, especially with these lectures to guide us!Gateway Course Student, Class of 2024